department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   <div class="https://www.cem.va.gov/dailyburialschedule/">
     <a href="c"><b>VA National Cemetery Daily Burial Schedule</b></a>
-    <p>Find the committal service date, time, and cemetery for the scheduled burial of a Veteran, spouse, or other eligible family member.</p>
+    <p>Find the date, time, and location of the committal service for the scheduled burial of a Veteran, spouse, or other eligible family member.</p>
   </div>

   <div class="https://benefits.va.gov/Compensation/current_rates_dic.asp">